 The concepts are listed in their order of occurrence.

-Way of Being, discovery, realization, ultimate, immediate, means, ideas, vehicles, individual, civilization, secular paradigm, limitless, transsecular paradigm, primal culture, worldview.
+what shall we do, Way of Being, discovery, realization, ultimate, immediate, ecstasy, means, ideas, vehicles, individual, civilization, secular paradigm, limitless, transsecular paradigm, primal culture, what shall we do, worldview.

 The introduction leads the reader into the main text.
 Here are its specific aims.